jezzarax/jezzarax.github.io/cv.md

 ## Summary

 Data professional with 16 years of hands-on experience specializing in data science, machine learning, data engineering, and enterprise information system development.
-I'm working on ML-heavy projects since 2016 and for the last 3 years I'm focusing on language modeling.
+I work on ML-heavy projects since 2016 and for the last 3 years I'm focusing on language modeling.
 I've applied my in-depth technical knowledge to solve complex problems in insurance and digital marketing domains, using proactive and structured approaches.
 I have a strong track record in guiding teams through complete product life cycles, from requirements collection to model deployment.
 As a technologist, my primary focus is on employing cutting-edge data modeling and machine learning techniques to address intricate business challenges.
 I'm adept at collaborating with both technical and non-technical stakeholders, leveraging agile methodologies for effective project management.
-I'm currently seeking a technical role in moving the language model technology and engineering forward to be applied in all the aspects of human life.
+I'm currently seeking a technical role to contribute to the development of the language model technology and engineering.

 ## Job history